javierriveracastro/betteroll-swade/docs/Global-Actions.md

 * wildDieFormula: Another string dice formula, this time used for the Wild Die.
 Remember to specify the exploding.
 You can use an empty string for no wild die.
 * rerollSkillMod: A number used as a modifier for skill reroll
 * rerollDamageMod: A number used as a modifier for damage reroll
 * shotsUsed: A number that makes the action use that number of shots.
-If the item is a power, it will make it use that number of PPs instead.
+If the item is a power and the valus is a simple number it will make it use that number of PPs instead.
+If the value is a number preceded by a plus or minus symbol it will add or subtract that number from the usual PP cost of the power.
 * rof: Numer of trait dice rolled.
 * tnOverride: A number that is set as the tn of the roll.
 Note that this takes precedence from other ways of setting the target number like targeting.
 * extra_text: Extra text to be shown in the card, it accepts HTML.
 * overrideAp: Override the Armor Penetration value of the item.
 * multiplyDmgMod: Multiply the final damage by this number.
 * self_add_status: Add that status to the token making the roll.
+* add_wild_die: If true a wild die will be added to the roll even if it normally doesn't have one.
+* avoid_exploding_damage: If this is set to "true" damage will not explode (like when attacking objects)

 **Selector fields:**